The FinFloh Blog

 What are Current Liabilities?

-Current Liabilities Definition : Current liabilities are a company’s short-term financial obligations that are due within one year or within the normal operating cycle of the business—whichever is longer.
+Definition : Current liabilities are a company’s short-term financial obligations that are due within one year or within the normal operating cycle of the business—whichever is longer.
 These liabilities typically arise from a company’s day-to-day operations and are settled using current assets, such as cash or accounts receivable.
-In accounting, managing current liabilities […]
+In accounting, managing the liabilities effectively is […]

 author avatar finfloh